- Prison Law – Adjudication Hearings and Parole Board Hearings

 Kemi has a successful Criminal Practice in both Defence and Prosecution work.
 She is instructed in the most serious of cases including Attempted Murder, section 18 GBH, aggravated burglary, robbery and serious fraud.

-Kemi appears daily in the Crown Court either as a junior alone or being led.
+Kemi appears daily in the Crown Court either as a Junior alone, Leading, or Led-Counsel.
 She has also appeared in the Court of Appeal in a number of matters.

-When prosecuting, Kemi endeavours to provide practical advice early on in the process to ensure that any gaps in evidence are addressed in advance of trial.
+Kemi is a grade 3 Prosecutor.
+She is also on the Serious Crime and Fraud Specialist panels.
+Kemi endeavours to provide practical advice early on in proceedings to ensure that any gaps in evidence are addressed in advance of trial.
 In Court, she presents each case fiercely, but fairly and she has the ability to put even the most anxious or nervous witness at ease, enabling them to give their best evidence.

 - Other areas